danmayer/server_responder/README.md

 Server Responder
 ===

 A tiny app that runs various commands when asked.
-Mostly to pass through commands to other projects, it also can be used to run arbitrary code on a box.
+Mostly it processes commands for other projects, it also can be used to run arbitrary code on a box.
+It tries to be very simple and lightweight so it can be configured on a 'throw away' cloud boxes and not require sensitive information or settings.

 There are two primary uses cases: